How to become a guitar tech

 A roadie used to be the van-owning surly bloke at gigs with his ass crack out.
 These days, a guitar tech is a problem-solving, gear-knowing machine.
 They're the unsung heroes who keep your favourite bands' live shows ticking over.

 Teching is a viable career that requires skill and know-how.
-Alex 'Vman' Venturella has tech'd for Fightstar, Coheed And Cambria, Mastodon and many others.
-Here, he reveals what the job is really about…
+Before crossing the floor and manning bass and guitar for Slipknotand Krokodil respectively, Alex 'Vman' Venturella teched for Fightstar, Coheed And Cambria, Mastodon and many others.
+Here, he revealed what the job is really about…

 How did you get into the world of guitar maintenance?